inguardians/peirates/README.md

 You run Peirates from a container running on Kubernetes.

-## Does Kubernetes attack a cluster?
+## Does Peirates attack a Kubernetes cluster?

 Yes, it absolutely does.
 Talk to your lawyer and the cluster owners before using this tool in a Kubernetes cluster.